CATHEDRAL CITY POOL RESURFACING

 Some pool owners believe that you can resurface a pool yourself, but that entails significant risk if you have never resurfaced a pool before.
 Fixing mistakes due to inexperience could end up costing you much more than if you had hired a professional pool resurfacing contractor from the beginning.
 Even if you do a good job, chances are it’s not going to look quite as good as if you had hired a professional.
 That’s why, for the best results, we recommend that you hire a professional pool resurfacer in Cathedral City.

 Our pool remodeling team can remodel, repair, or resurface any existing pool or spa.
 Whether your pool needs replastering, retiling, new plumbing, decking, or updated energy-efficient equipment, our professional pool remodeling team is ready to help!

 Here are the steps needed to resurface your pool:

-We will direct the runoff water somewhere where it won’t cause flooding, oversaturation, or other complications.
+We’ll direct the runoff water somewhere where it won’t cause flooding, oversaturation, or other complications.
 It may take several hours to drain your pool, depending on your pool’s size.

-Once the entire pool has become completely dry, we will scan for cracks, crumbling, blistering and other deterioration.
+Once the entire pool has become completely dry, we scan for cracks, crumbling, blistering and other deterioration.
 These types of marks may indicate a more immediate issue with the pool’s plumbing or in-ground foundation.
 We will also cover the pool area with tarps to keep it clean during the sandblasting operation.